follow-lang/metamath-to-follow/README.md

 - `follow/set.mm/train`: the training data for language model.
 - `follow/set.mm/filelist.txt`: file names in train folder.
 - `follow/set.mm/words.txt`: words used in train folder.
+- `follow/set.mm/types.txt`: stores all name of types.
+- `follow/set.mm/terms.txt`: stores all term content, which can be used to build tokenizer.
+- `follow/set.mm/axioms.txt`: stores all name of axioms.
+- `follow/set.mm/thms.txt`: stores all name of thms.

 2. Upload to huggingface: